CorwinMoyne/react-autocomplete/QUESTIONS.md

 });
 ```

-In async/await we use try catch blocks
+In async/await we use try catch blocks to handle errors

 ```
 async function getData() {